stongey/PhotoRestore/README.md

 GIMP PLUG-INS FOR RESTORING FADED SLIDES AND PRINTS

-NOTE - The original author, Geoff Daniell, has given me permission to publish this repository on GitHub in his name.
+NOTE - The original author, Geoff Daniell, has given me (stongey) permission to publish this repository on GitHub in his name.
+Below is Geoff's original Read Me text.

 Some years ago I released a GIMP plug-in for automatically restoring scanned